-A.12. any restriction of control of the co er there is any restriction (statutory, legislative or of any other nature) on the transferability of securities and/or on voting rights.
-In particular, report the existence of any type of restrictions that may make it difficult to take ompany through the acquisition of its shares in the market, as well as authorisation or prior notice systems that are acquisitions or transfers of the company's financial instruments by sectoral regulations. [] [v] Yes No A.13.
-Indicate whether 6/2007. er the General Meeting has agreed to adopt measures to neutralise a public takeover bid, pursuant to Act [] [v] Yes No If so, explain the e measures approved and the terms and conditions under which the restrictions would become inefficient: A.14.
-Indicate whether er the company has issued securities that are not traded on a regulated market in the EU. [] [v] Yes No
+A.12.
+Indicate whether there is any restriction (statutory, legislative or of any other nature) on the transferability of securities and/or any restriction on voting rights.
+In particular, report the existence of any type of restrictions that may make it difficult to take control of the company through the acquisition of its shares in the market, as well as authorisation or prior notice systems that are applicable to the acquisitions or transfers of the company's financial instruments by sectoral regulations.

+- A.13.
+Indicate whether the General Meeting has agreed to adopt measures to neutralise a public takeover bid, pursuant to Act 6/2007. - [] Yes [√] No

+If so, explain the measures approved and the terms and conditions under which the restrictions would become inefficient:

+A.14.
+Indicate whether the company has issued securities that are not traded on a regulated market in the EU.

+[] Yes [ No